 10 Rules for Preventing Cardiovascular Disease and Other Sugar-Related Illnesses

-Low-carb diet experts Jeffrey Gerber, MD, and Ivor Cummins, an engineer, wrote a book to explain their opinion of how cardiovascular disease, diabetes, Alzheimer’s disease and Parkinson’s disease manifest.
-It will be available in a few months.
-In the meantime, I thought I’d share some of their principles or “10 Commandments” of preventing these sugar-related diseases.
+Low-carb diet experts Jeffrey Gerber, MD, and Ivor Cummins, an engineer, wrote Eat Rich, Live Long: Mastering the Low-Carb & Keto Spectrum for Weight Loss and Longevity, a book that explains their opinion of how cardiovascular disease, diabetes, Alzheimer’s disease and Parkinson’s disease manifest.
+It's available on Amazon, I thought I’d share some of their principles or “10 Commandments” of preventing these sugar-related diseases.

 Consult your primary care physician before making any changes to your diet.
 If you liked this blog post, you can follow Dr. Malinow on his Facebook page.
 Are you interested in an MDVIP-affiliated physician?
 Find one near you and begin your partnership in health »

 This blog reflects the medical opinion of Dr. Lou Malinow, an MDVIP-affiliated internist, board-certified hypertension specialist and Diplomate of the American Board of Lipidology, and not necessarily the opinion of all physicians in the MDVIP national network.

 This blog was reviewed and updated on June 24, 2021.